Heavy Flavour Jet Substructure: Introduction and motivation

 An accurate description of jets and their structure can be achieved exploiting both fixed-order and resummation techniques in Quantum ChromoDynamics (QCD).
 However, these calculations are associated with numerous theoretical challenges.
-Despite the fact that an increasing number of processes involving jets are now known to next-to-next-to-leading order (NNLO) accuracy in the strong coupling expansion, the presence of multiple scales, e.g. the jet transverse momentum, the jet radius, quark masses, etc., renders fixed-order QCD predictions insufficient.
-Therefore, to obtain an accurate description, fixed-order results must be combined with resummed predictions.
+Despite the fact that an increasing number of processes involving jets are now known to next-to-next-to-leading order (NNLO) accuracy in the strong coupling expansion, the presence of multiple scales, e.g.\ the jet transverse momentum, the jet radius, quark masses, etc., may worsen the convergence of the perturbative expansion due to the presence of large logarithmic contributions at each fixed order, as a consequence of the hierarchy between these scales.
+While the inclusion of resummation can be beneficial in the case of inclusive observables, i.e.\ jet-radius resummation for inclusive jet cross sections, it becomes mandatory in order to achieve an accurate description of jet substructure.
 However, all-order calculations of jet substructure observables are non-trivial because there are phase-space boundaries that lead to non-global effects~\citep{Dasgupta:2001sh,Dasgupta:2002bw} and because the algorithmic nature of jet definitions makes all-order factorization difficult to achieve.
 These challenges have been addressed by the theory community over the last decade, and a deeper understanding of jet substructure has been achieved thanks to numerous QCD studies (for a review, see e.g.~\cite{Marzani:2019hun} and references therein).
 For instance, the recent calculations of subleading corrections to non-global logarithms~\cite{Banfi:2021xzn,Banfi:2021owj,Becher:2023vrh,Becher:2023mtx,Becher:2023znt} open up the way to perform next-to-next-to-leading logarithmic (NNLL) resummation for jet substructure observables.
-In this context, so-called grooming techniques, i.e. algorithms that aim to clean a jet by removing its constituents originating from soft radiation, significantly improve our ability to use perturbation theory to describe jet physics by reducing the impact of non-perturbative effects, such as hadronisation and the underlying event (UE) contribution.
+In this context, so-called grooming techniques, i.e.\ algorithms that aim to clean a jet by removing its constituents originating from soft radiation, significantly improve our ability to use perturbation theory to describe jet physics by reducing the impact of non-perturbative effects, such as hadronisation and the underlying event (UE) contribution.
 In addition, the analytic structure of all-order resummed results is also simplified because groomers, such as the \softdrop~ algorithm~\citep{Larkoski:2014wba}, can eliminate the logarithmic enhancement due to soft gluons at wide angles, including the intricate structure of non-global logarithms, by converting logarithms of the observable under consideration into logarithms of an external parameter, such as $\zcut$ in the case of \softdrop.
 Because of these properties, all-order calculations for \softdrop~observables have reached NNLL accuracy and beyond~\cite{Frye:2016aiz,Kardos:2020gty}.
 An important and widely-studied class of jet substructure observables are jet angularities~\cite{Larkoski:2014pca, Berger:2003iw, Almeida:2008yp} and energy-correlation functions (ECFs)~\cite{Larkoski:2013eya,Moult:2016cvt}.
 High-precision results for jet angularities were obtained in refs.~\cite{Caletti:2021oor, Reichelt:2021svh, Kang:2018qra, Kang:2018vgn, Almeida:2014uva, Dasgupta:2022fim, Budhraja:2023rgo}.
 In particular, NLO+NLL$^\prime$ predictions for jet angularities from refs.~\cite{Caletti:2021oor, Reichelt:2021svh} are available as part of the resummation plugin to the \sherpa generator framework~\cite{Gerwick:2014gya, Reichelt:2021eru}, which has been used for comparison with experimental measurements~\cite{CMS:2021iwu}.